doddywid/doddywid-demo-app-arcadia-finance-v3/README.md

-Docker images are available in public repository of DockerHub as below
+Docker images are available in public repository on DockerHub as below
 | Container Name | Image Name
 |----------------|---------------------------
 | mainapp        | doddywid/arcadia-mainapp:v3